-Architecture I-II
+Architecture I-II (3 cr.)
+(3 cr.)
 The history of architecture from ancient times to the present but with emphasis on the designs and forms of twentieth century developments.
 Lect.
 3 hrs. per wk.

-ARCH 210 Site Planning (3 cr.)
+ARCH 210 Site Planning

 The fundamentals of surveying required for site evaluation and planning.
 Principles of horizontal measurements, leveling, profiles, direction, coordinate systems, topographic maps, contours, horizontal and vertical curves, boundaries.
 Surveying methods and instruments demonstrated.
 Lect.
 3 hrs. per wk.